ivansutanto/restaurant365-calc/README.md

 # restaurant365-calc
+** NOTE:
-** NOTE: A number that is greater than 1000 is ignored in the addition.
+* A number that is greater than 1000 is ignored in the addition.
+* Compiled and Tested with JDK8
+* Default operation is addition

+- [ ] Multiplication is in progress by passing -Dop=M

 ## How to Run Default
 > Example